aquariumbio/pydent/docs/_sources/basics/getting_started.rst

 Logging into a session
 ~~~~~~~~~~~~~~~~~~~~~~

-Session instances provide the main interface between your Python script
+Session instances provide an interface between your Python script
-and various requests made to an Aquarium server.
+and requests made to an Aquarium server.

 To use trident, you'll need an Aquarium login, password, and url